SabulineHorizon/Autosplitters/README.md

 # Autosplitters
 The .asl files listed here are autosplitters that were created to be used with [Livesplit](https://livesplit.org/) and were mostly written by [SabulineHorizon](https://github.com/SabulineHorizon).
-The Doom asl was written with help from many contributors over the years, see comments in the asl code for more details.<br>
+The Doom asl was written with help from many contributors over the years, see comments in the asl code for more details.
+Some of the autosplitters need updating from time to time.
+Let me know if anything in this list is outdated or broken and I will try to take a look at it when I get time.<br>

 - *Gazillionaire.asl* was written for the Steam edition of the game [Gazillionaire](https://store.steampowered.com/app/1169100/Gazillionaire/).<br>
 - *WrathAeonOfRuin.asl* was written for the Steam edition of the game [Wrath: Aeon of Ruin](https://store.steampowered.com/app/1000410/WRATH_Aeon_of_Ruin/), January 12 2021 version.<br>